 The Children of Lir: A Fascinating Irish Legend

-Bodhbh had a great role in the story of the Children of Lir.
-He not only gifted Lir with both of his daughters, but he also punished Aoife for what she had done to the children.
-He transformed her into a demon for eternity.
+Bodhbh played a significant role in the story of the Children of Lir.
+He not only gifted Lir with both of his daughters, but he also punished Aoife for what she had done to the children, transforming her into a demon for eternity.

 During the children’s first stage of the spell, Lir stayed by the lake to be always near them.
 Some stories say that Bodhbh joined Lir at the lake to raise his spirits during that tough time.
-In fact, he found pleasure in the beautiful voices of the children-swans.
+He found pleasure in the beautiful voices of the children’s swans.

 Bodhbh makes appearances in other tales of ancient Ireland.
 He had a connection to Aongus Og, son of the Daghda, the Huge Father God Figure, and Bionn, the Goddess of the River Boyne.
 Aongus, too, was a god; he was the god of love.